-The Companies have determined that they have two operating segments as of June 30, 2013, the Central region and the Western region.
+The Companies have determined that it has three operating segments.
+The operating segments are principally our regions.
 The Central region is the largest region with approximately 80% of total operations for the six month period ended June 30, 2013 (unaudited), and year ended December 31, 2012.